bshack/trndyModel/README.md

 ]);
 ```

-// delete the blue model from the collection
-// this removes the model from the collection array.
-// emits 'change' event
+#### Delete

+This sets the model data to an empty object at the specified index.
+This will emit a 'change' event.

 ```
 modelColors.delete(2);
 ```

-// delete all the collection
-// this sets the collection data to an empty array.
+This sets the collection data to an empty array.
+This will emit a 'change' event.
-// emits 'change' event

 ```
 modelColors.delete();